-The Housing and Residential Programs staff is dedicated to providing a comfortable living and learning environment.
-There are many housing options for you to choose from here at the 'Ville.
-Be a part of the exciting residence hall transformation in our state-of-the-art, suite-style residence halls, which offer a variety of suite types.
-Each environment is characterized by living-learning communities and outstanding academic programming to support you in the key areas of academic performance, self-understanding, community connections and social maturity.
+The Housing and Residential Programs staff is dedicated to providing a safe and engaging living-learning environment in the residence halls.
+There are many suite-style housing options for you to choose from here at the 'Ville.
+Each residence hall's community is characterized by outstanding educational and social programming opportunities to support you in key areas of academic performance, community connections and social development.
 Details of residence hall policies and procedures are in the Living on Campus section on our website, www.millersville.edu/housing.
-Questions regarding housing should be directed to Housing and Residential Programs.
+Questions regarding housing should be directed to Housing and Residential Programs at 717-871-4200.